The eBay Stalking Saga Ends in Settlement — But Not Closure

 But importantly, that $3 Million was paid to the US Treasury, not the victims, leaving the Steiners to pursue compensation through the civil court system.

-The Steiners filed suite in 2021, naming the seven criminal defendants plus eBay, ex-CEO Devin Wenig, ex-Communications Chief Steve Wymer, ex-SVP Global Operations Wendy Jones, and security company Progressive F.O.R.C.E Concepts (PFC) and claiming direction and support for the harassment came from the very top of eBay's c-suite.
+The Steiners filed suit in 2021, naming the seven criminal defendants plus eBay, ex-CEO Devin Wenig, ex-Communications Chief Steve Wymer, ex-SVP Global Operations Wendy Jones, and security company Progressive F.O.R.C.E Concepts (PFC) and claiming direction and support for the harassment came from the very top of eBay's c-suite.

 PFC had the claims against them dismissed in summary judgement and the Steiners later inked deals with Baugh, Cooke, Popp, Stockwell and Zea to release them from the lawsuit in exchange for their willingness to testify against the executive defendants.